symbol/symbol-docs/source/guides/namespace/extending-a-namespace-registration-period.rst

 *************

 - Finish :doc:`registering a namespace guide <registering-a-namespace>`
-- Have one :ref:`account with cat.currency <setup-creating-a-test-account>` and at least one namespace
+- Have one :ref:`account with network currency <setup-creating-a-test-account>` and at least one namespace

 *************************
 Method #01: Using the SDK